UserL4mbda/PSCalculette/README.md

 This example showcases how you can use the fold operator `~`, the append operator `++`, and the `+` operator for string concatenation to perform complex transformations on lists in the "calculette" language.

+### Custom operators

+In the dynamic landscape of the "calculette" programming language, an intriguing capability allows for the creation of operators at runtime, further enhancing its versatility.
+This is made possible through the notation `new_operator <- _(a) = _(b) = do_something_with(a)(b)`, enabling developers to craft custom operators tailored to specific functionalities.
+This versatile approach allows for the creation of operators using the nested lambdas notation with two parameters, or alternatively, by providing a calculation that results in a two-parameter function.
+This newfound operator can then be seamlessly integrated into your code, just like any other built-in operator.
+For instance, consider the scenario where a novel operator called `combine` is defined using the dynamic operator creation notation.
+Once created, the `combine` operator can be effortlessly employed in expressions, as exemplified by `result = x combine y`.
+This innovative feature empowers programmers to adapt the language to their unique needs, showcasing the flexibility and adaptability inherent to "calculette."

 !!